starlake-ai/starlake/docs/docs/platform/databricks.md

 Environnement variable |Value|Description
 ---|---|---
-SLK_METRICS_ACTIVE|true|Should we compute metrics set on individuals table columns at ingestion time SLK_ROOT|/mnt/starlake-app/tmp/quickstart|This is a DBFS mounted directory (see below).
+SL_METRICS_ACTIVE|true|Should we compute metrics set on individuals table columns at ingestion time SL_ROOT|/mnt/starlake-app/tmp/quickstart|This is a DBFS mounted directory (see below).
 It should reference the base directory where your starlake metadata is located
-SLK_AUDIT_SINK_TYPE|BigQuerySink|Where to save audit logs.
+SL_AUDIT_SINK_TYPE|BigQuerySink|Where to save audit logs.
 Here we decide to save it in BigQuery.
 Tos ave it as a hive table or file on the cloud storage, set it to FsSink
-SLK_FS|dbfs://|Filesystem.
+SL_FS|dbfs://|Filesystem.
 Always set it to DBFS in Databricks.
-SLK_HIVE|true|Should we store the resulting parquet files as Databricks tables ?
+SL_HIVE|true|Should we store the resulting parquet files as Databricks tables ?
 TEMPORARY_GCS_BUCKET|starlake-app|Bucket name where Google Cloud API store temporary files when saving data to BigQuery